 Divorce and Bankruptcy

-At Mevorah Law Offices LLC, we provide guidance with uncontested divorces.
+At Mevorah & Giglio Law Offices, we provide guidance with uncontested divorces.
 An uncontested divorce is a divorce in which both spouses are able to reach an agreement on all of the important issues, including the division of property, spousal support, and parenting arrangements.
 Compared to a litigated divorce, an uncontested divorce is usually much faster and less expensive, and both parties are generally satisfied with the outcome.

 "Mr. Mevorah and his team worked quickly and efficiently both times I've used his firm.
 The first time was a few years ago for a guardianship matter and most recently for divorce.
 Both cases were slightly unique and involved foreign nationals and contacting people overseas.
 Both issues were resolved in a satisfactory manor for me and quickly."

 "My divorce case went very quick and smooth thanks to Steven Mevorah and his team.
 Very responsive and helpful with all of my questions and concerns plus reasonable attorney fees.
 I would highly recommend him to anyone!"

 "Steven and his staff worked to ensure our best interests were always the priority during the dispute over the level of responsibility of each patent regarding college tuition.
 Steven was able to receive a fair ruling from the court and not have things drag out for an extended period of time."